 Just how natural are your “natural” beauty products?
 It is difficult to say.
 Really difficult, actually.
-While it is undeniable that natural cosmetics and beauty goods are surging in popularity and profitability – as “consumers, increasingly wary of products that are overly processed or full of manufactured chemicals, are paying premium prices for natural goods,” as the New York Times put it this spring – it is far less clean cut as to just how natural “natural” really is.
+While this particular segment of cosmetics and beauty goods, “clean,” “green,” “natural,” and/or “organic” ones, are surging in popularity and profitability – as “consumers, increasingly wary of products that are overly processed or full of manufactured chemicals, are paying premium prices for natural goods,” the New York Times reported this spring – it is far less neatly-defined when considering just how natural “natural” really is.

-One need not look much further than actress Jessica Alba’s Honest Co. to see how the varying definitions of “natural” can rear their ugly heads.
-Honest’s impressive growth to date – within just three years of its founding in 2012, the Los Angeles-based company was valued at $1.7 billion – has not been without some significant drawbacks, including a slew of lawsuits.
+One need not look much further than actress Jessica Alba’s Honest Co. to see how the definitions of “natural” can vary and give rise to large-scale legal problems as a result.
+Honest’s impressive growth to date – in less than three years of its founding in 2012, the Los Angeles-based company was valued at $1.7 billion (it has since dropped to $1 billion) – has not been without some significant drawbacks, including a slew of lawsuits.

 As noted by CNN, “In September 2015, the company was sued by a customer who said its sunscreen doesn't work and is not really ‘natural.’
 And in April 2016, the Organic Consumers Association filed a suit that alleged Honest baby formula contains ingredients that are not really organic.”